 Spirulina is a type of blue-green algae that is often called a superfood.
 It is rich in nutrients, including protein, vitamins, minerals, and antioxidants. spirulina can be found in powder or tablet form and can be added to smoothies, juices, or simply water.
 It has a slightly bitter taste, so it is best to start with a small amount and gradually increase the amount you consume.
 If you are looking for a nutrient-rich superfood to add to your diet, spirulina is a great option.

 Spirulina is a type of cyanobacteria, which is a primitive form of bacteria that’s often referred to as blue-green algae.
 It’s one of the oldest life forms on Earth, and it’s been used as a food source for centuries.
 This microalgae grows in freshwater environments.

 Strangely, it only recently gained popularity as a superfood.
 It was only in the 1970s that spirulina began to be cultivated on a large scale.
 This was done in response to a UN report which suggested that spirulina could be an important food source for the future due to its high protein and nutrient content.
 Spirulina is now grown all over the world, and is particularly popular in Asia and Africa.

 Spirulina is grown in ponds and is harvested when it reaches the surface.
 The algae is then dried and ground into a powder.
 The spirulina powder is sold as is, but also gets processed into spirulina tablets or spirulina pills.

 So what are the differences and similarities between blue and green spirulina?

 - Blue spirulina contains more phycocyanin, which is a blue pigment.
 Green spirulina contains more chlorophyll, which is a green pigment.

-- Both Phycocyanin and Chlorophyll are powerful antioxidants that have many health benefits.
+- Both Phycocyanin and Chlorophyll are powerful antioxidants that have many benefits.

 - Both blue and green spirulina are excellent sources of protein, vitamins, and minerals.